About

 The Big Lie

 - On Dec.
-8, 2020, Jones and 15 other Georgia lawmakers signed on to Texas v.
-Pennsylvania, a Supreme Court lawsuit seeking to challenge election results in Georgia and other swing states.
+8, 2020, Jones and 15 other Georgia lawmakers signed an amicus brief in the Texas v.
+Pennsylvania lawsuit asking the Supreme Court to overturn the results of the 2020 presidential election in several swing states..

 - On.
 Dec.
 14, 2020, Jones was at the center of efforts to fraudulently appoint fake electors in Georgia.
-The Trump campaign’s director for Georgia, Robert Sinners, directed fake electors to tell the media and others questioning their presence at the state capitol that day to say that they had a meeting with either Jones or Beach.
+Robert Sinners, Trump’s campaign director in Georgia, advised fake electors to tell the media and others questioning their presence at the state capitol that day that they had a meeting with either Jones or fellow Republican State Senator Brandon Beach.
 Jones and others were directed by the Trump campaign to keep their plans secret, likely because the fake electors had no lawful authority to cast electoral votes for Trump.

 - On Jan.
-5, 2021, Jones was one of more than 80 state legislators to sign a letter to Vice President Mike Pence demanding a halt to his certification of electoral votes.
+5, 2021, Jones was one of more than 80 state legislators to sign a letter to Vice President Mike Pence demanding that he halt the congressional certification of Electoral College votes the next day.

-- On the week of June 10, 2021, Jones and Beach traveled to Maricopa County, Ariz. and toured the facility where the fraudulent Arizona Election Audit was taking place.
-(That same week, Jones was presented with a “Warrior” award at Georgia’ Republican Party convention.)
+- The week of June 10, 2021, Jones and Beach traveled to Maricopa County, Arizona to tour the facility where the fraudulent Arizona election audit was taking place.
+(That same week, Jones accepted a ”Warrior” award at Georgia’s Republican Party convention.)

 Post-2020 Election Subversion